 If taking a few moments to share my love of nature with someone to me is worth missing a shot every time.

 You see as passionate as I am about nature, I can’t stop “progress” on my own.
-The more people that understand and love nature the more that will stand up and fight to save it when the bulldozers are poised to roll.
+The more people who understand and love nature the more that will stand up and fight to save it when the bulldozers are poised to roll.
 And maybe, just maybe that one person you took the time to explain what you were filming and why might be the one voice that tips the vote in favor of saving the spot where you missed the shot that day.

 So which is better?
 Being short and getting upset that someone is bothering you with a question and getting your shot or missing the shot, and maybe saving that spot from developers?